MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: MAS-Bench

 \paragraph{Shortcut Action.} Shortcut actions can trigger specific functions or navigate to designated pages, bypassing multi-step GUI actions.
 In MAS-Bench, shortcuts are categorized into two types: \textbf{Predefined shortcuts} and \textbf{Agent-generated shortcuts}.

-As illustrated in Fig.~\ref{fig:api_deeplink_rpa}, the predefined shortcuts in \system primarily consist of APIs, deep-links, and RPA scripts. \begin{itemize} \item \textbf{API}: Direct programmatic control that executes specific functions by calling an application's internal services without UI interaction.
-This method can alter application state or retrieve data directly, as shown in Fig.~\ref{fig:api_deeplink_rpa}(a). \item \textbf{Deep Link}: A specialized URI that targets a specific page or function within an application.
+As illustrated in Fig.~\ref{fig:api_deeplink_rpa}, the predefined shortcuts in \system primarily consist of APIs, deep-links, and RPA scripts. \begin{itemize} \item \textbf{API}: An intent-based programmatic shortcut that invokes application functionality without GUI interaction, as shown in Fig.~\ref{fig:api_deeplink_rpa}(a). \item \textbf{Deep Link}: A specialized URI that targets a specific page or function within an application.
 As shown in Fig.~\ref{fig:api_deeplink_rpa}(b), this enables direct navigation, bypassing multi-step GUI actions. \item \textbf{RPA Script}: An Automation script designed to handle a specific, highly repetitive subtask.
 Unlike a single action, an RPA script encapsulates a complex workflow of GUI actions, API calls, or deep-links, consolidating a multi-step process into a single, efficient shortcut action, as shown in Fig.~\ref{fig:api_deeplink_rpa}(c). \end{itemize}

 The agent-generated shortcuts are created dynamically by the agent itself.
 They are typically formed by identifying and abstracting repetitive subtasks from the agent's execution history into new, executable routines.
-This capability allows the agent to learn from experience and progressively optimize its performance by creating customized shortcuts.
+This capability allows the agent to learn from experience and progressively optimize its performance across future tasks by creating customized shortcuts.